vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 </dependency>
 ```

 One more note about running the JDBC version of the distributed lock is that it needs the database to have some tables and indexes set up before hand in order to work.
 If you don't set these up the first time you attempt to obtain the lock a JDBC Exception will be thrown.
-The current collection of sql files for this can be found in the [Spring Integration JDBC github repo](https://github.com/spring-projects/spring-integration/tree/e901c89fef3eea00ddf6d503ae9926667a1d6972/spring-integration-jdbc/src/main/resources/org/springframework/integration/jdbc).
+The current collection of SQL files for this can be found in the [Spring Integration JDBC github repo](https://github.com/spring-projects/spring-integration/tree/e901c89fef3eea00ddf6d503ae9926667a1d6972/spring-integration-jdbc/src/main/resources/org/springframework/integration/jdbc).
 In the example here I'm using [Flyway](https://flywaydb.org/) to run the SQL script automatically, if you want to use this you'll also need to add the following dependency:

 ```xml
 <dependency>